Yesh18-Data/Layoffs-Data-Analysis/README.md

 SELECT *
 FROM world_layoffs.layoffs;
 ```
--- Step 1: Create a staging table as a backup for data cleaning
+-- Step 1: Create a staging table Inserting the Data as a backup for data cleaning
 ```bash
 CREATE TABLE world_layoffs.layoffs_staging
 LIKE world_layoffs.layoffs;